 Retired investors may want to use conservative allocation funds, which usually hold a relatively low-risk blend of stocks, bonds, and cash in just one fund.
 This way retired investors won't see big declines during bear markets, and they can get a diversified allocation in just one mutual fund.
 Here are some of the best conservative funds from Vanguard:

 - Vanguard LifeStrategy Conservative Growth (VSCGX): The asset allocation for this fund is approximately 40% stocks and 60% bonds.
 This allows for slow but steady growth over the long term, which makes for a good conservative fund.
 VSCGX has been able to average over 4% annualized returns over the long term.
-The expense ratio is cheap at 0.15 percent, and the minimum initial investment is $3,000.
+The expense ratio is cheap at 0.12%, and the minimum initial investment is $3,000.

 - Vanguard Wellesley Income (VWINX): The portfolio is solidly conservative with an allocation that ranges between 35% and 40% stocks, around 60% bonds, and the remainder in cash.
-As for performance, Wellesley beats at least 90 percent of other conservative allocation funds for 3-, 5- and 10-year returns.
-For one of the best conservative mutual funds you can buy, it’s hard to beat the cheap expense ratio of 0.25 percent.
+As for performance, Wellesley beats at least 90% of other conservative allocation funds for 3-, 5- and 10-year returns.
+For one of the best conservative mutual funds you can buy, it’s hard to beat the cheap expense ratio of 0.23%.
 The minimum initial investment is $3,000.

-- Vanguard Wellington (VWELX): The asset allocation for VWELX is not quite as conservative as VSCGX and VWINX but its moderate allocation of approximately 65 percent stocks and 35 percent bonds can be suitable for conservative investors willing to take a bit more risk in exchange for higher long-term returns.
+- Vanguard Wellington (VWELX): The asset allocation for VWELX is not quite as conservative as VSCGX and VWINX but its moderate allocation of approximately 65% stocks and 35% bonds can be suitable for conservative investors willing to take a bit more risk in exchange for higher long-term returns.
 Although Wellington is a medium-risk allocated fund, it still beat most 100% stock allocations in the challenging market period between the years 2000 and 2015, when the fund had an average return that was higher than the S&P 500 Index.
-Like other Vanguard funds, you'll get a low expense ratio (0.26 percent) for Wellington.
+Like other Vanguard funds, you'll get a low expense ratio (0.25%) for Wellington.
 The minimum initial investment is $3,000.

 Best Vanguard Funds for Retirement: Bond Index Funds